How to make a Perfect Latte at Home (with an espresso machine)

 The main ingredient of every latte is coffee.
 Without coffee, a latte is just milk.
-You can grind your beans if you have a coffee grinder, and if you don’t own one, there’s a solution for that as well.
+You can grind your coffee beans if you have a coffee grinder, and if you don’t own one, there’s a solution for that as well.

 Alternatively, you can buy pre-ground coffee at a local coffee store.
 If you have a local coffee store that roasts its beans, that’s usually the best way to go.
 Most of the time, it will be fresher than the pre-ground coffee you’ll find at the grocery store.

 As the latte is an espresso-based drink, dark-roasted espresso beans will be best.
 Medium-dark roasted beans make the best espresso and add a distinctive flavour to your latte and enrich it with crema.
-Check out the best espresso beans here.
+Check out the best espresso coffee beans here.

-With most of your latte being milk, the type of milk you use will have a significant effect on the flavour.
+With most of your latte being milk, the type of milk you use will have a significant effect on the flavor.
 Although whole milk will give the richest taste, you can also use alternative types of milk.

 If you’ve ever tried making a latte with plant-based milk, you’ll agree that it’s much harder than whole fat milk (1).

 A typical latte glass is 240ml (or 8oz).
 Getting a glass or cup of coffee this size will help you to measure the ideal amount of milk that you need to pour.